 - compliance by issuers with our rule books

-- compliance by member firms, sponsors and ESM advisors with our rule books
+- compliance by member firms, sponsors, ESM and ASM advisors with our rule books

 - market activity for potential disorderly trading or market abuse